yesminee/hackathon/README.md

 3- we will start running the backend (service)

-3.a - create virtual env
+3.a - create virtual environment python

 3.b - activate it